 How to Disable Cookies

-To provide you with maximum choice in deciding what data is collected about you, we have designed our website to work without cookies.
-If you would like to reduce the web data collected about you while browsing the Internet, please see the below instructions for blocking and purging cookies.
-Please note disabling cookies on your browser may impact the operability of other sites you visit and disabling cookies will not disable other web data collection technologies, which the ACLU NorCal uses on our Sites to support our operations and the security of our Sites.
+For your awareness, our Sites will still work if you disable cookies in your browser.
+Please note disabling cookies on your browser may impact the operability of other websites you visit and disabling cookies will not disable other technologies (such as web beacons, clear gifs, and single-pixel gifs), which the ACLU of Northern California uses on our Sites to support our operations and the security of our Sites.

-Our privacy statement may change from time to time.
-We will post privacy statement changes on this page and, if the changes are significant, we will provide a more prominent notice on our website.
+Our Statement may change from time to time.
+We will post updated versions of this Statement here and, if the changes are significant, we will provide a more prominent notice of changes on our website.

 If you have any questions regarding this Privacy Statement or our privacy and data governance practices, you can reach our Privacy and Data Governance team by emailing Privacy@ACLU.org.